-Information dissemination product means any book, paper, map, machinereadable material, audiovisual production, or other documentary material, regardless of physical form or characteristic, an agency disseminates to the public.
+Information dissemination product means any book, paper, map, machine-readable material, audiovisual production, or other documentary material, regardless of physical form or characteristic, an agency disseminates to the public.
 This definition includes any electronic document, CD-ROM, or web page.

 Dissemination means agency initiated or sponsored distribution of information to the public (see 5 C.F.R.
 1320.3(d) (definition of "Conduct or Sponsor").
-Dissemination does not include distribution limited to government employees or agency contractors or grantees; intra- or interagency use or sharing of government information; and responses to requests for agency records under the Freedom of Information Act, the Privacy Act, the Federal Advisory Committee Act or other similar law.
-This definition also does not include distribution limited to correspondence with individuals or persons, press releases, archival records, public filings, subpoenas or adjudicative processes.
+Dissemination does not include distribution intended to be limited to: government employees or agency contractors or grantees; intra- or inter-agency use or sharing of government information; and responses to requests for agency records under the Freedom of Information Act, the Privacy Act, the Federal Advisory Committee Act or other similar law.
+This definition also does not include distribution intended to be limited to be limited to: be limited to: correspondence with individuals or persons, press releases, archival records, public filings, subpoenas or adjudicative processes.